svenvc/ston/ston-spec.md

     association = ston ":" ston

 The above shorthand notation is functionally equivalent to an object with class tag "Association" and the properties "key" and  "value".
+There are no restrictions on keys nor on values.

 ## Maps